 If you want a Starbucks pumpkin cream cold brew copycat, here’s how you’ll make it:

 - Mix cold brew.
-Sweeten cold brew with vanilla syrup (buy it here or find a recipe here) or some maple syrup and pour over ice.
+Sweeten your favorite cold brew coffee with vanilla syrup (buy it here or find a recipe here) or some maple syrup and pour over ice.

 - Make pumpkin cold foam.
-See exact recipes below in the recipe card.
-Pour over the vanilla cold brew.
+See the exact recipes below in the recipe card.
+Pour over the vanilla cold brew for the perfect copycat recipe.

 FAQs

-You can see the Starbucks pumpkin cream cold foam ingredients below, but this simple diy pumpkin cold foam is made with heavy whipping cream (heavy cream), pumpkin pie spice, and vanilla bean paste.
+You can see the Starbucks pumpkin cream cold foam ingredients below, but this simple diy pumpkin cold foam is made with heavy whipping cream, milk, pumpkin simple syrup (sugar, pumpkin puree, vanilla extract, and pumpkin pie spice).

 What is in Starbucks pumpkin cream cold foam?

-Here’s the ingredient list for Starbucks pumpkin cream cold foam:
+Here’s the ingredient list from the Starbucks version:

 [Cream (Cream, Mono And Diglycerides, Carageenan), Milk, Pumpkin Spice Sauce (Sugar, Condensed Skim Milk, Pumpkin Puree, Contains 2 Or Less Of Fruit And Vegetable Juice For Color, Natural Flavors, Annatto, Salt, Potassium Sorbate), Vanilla Syrup (Sugar, Water, Natural Flavors, Potassium Sorbate, Citric Acid)]